gregfagan/blog/xr-remote-display/README.md

 Quest Pro and Meta's browser, this cycle still takes several seconds, jarringly blanking out the display during the transition.

 There is a faster way.
-React Three Fiber with a dev server like Vite already enables hot reload workflows for non-immersive WebGL projects, and React XR builds on top of it for easier use with the WebXR API.
+React Three Fiber and a dev server like Vite already enable hot reload workflows for non-immersive WebGL projects, and React XR builds on top of it for easy use with the WebXR API.

 The only remaining obstacle is not being able to see your dev machine's display inside the WebXR session.
 It turns out this is a pretty simple challenge to